gitdev1234/Ditching-Ball/README.md

 # Ditching-Ball
 A senseless hopefully funny game - version 2 :P

-#contributer

-anon42
+Attention this code is just funny hacking style..

+## Testing
+The datacruncher project is tested with the c++ header-only unit-testing framework "catch" (https://github.com/philsquared/Catch).

+## Programming style
+*== !Attention!
+Please note that this project is developed as a C++ - beginner - project.
+Therefore the design, syntax and the programming style might not be perfect. ==*